kyonav/gentoo-linux-guide/README.md

 eselect profile set NUMBER    -- selects the desired profile (standard for minimal)
 ```

-### Changing USE flags    -- refer to the gentoo handbook for more info
+### Changing USE flags
 ```
+# refer to the gentoo handbook for more info

 nano /etc/portage/make.conf
+```
 ->

-NOTE*
+`NOTE*
 USE=""    -- add below notes
-          -- edit it to enable/disable support to certain dependencies
+          -- edit it to enable/disable support to certain dependencies`
-```

 ### Update the @world packages
 ```